-In some cases, a provider (often a mid-level provider, for example, an NP or PA) will have another provider (a Supervising Provider) supervise their activities.
+In some cases, a provider (often a mid-level provider like an NP or PA) will have another provider (a Supervising Provider) monitor their activities.
 Some states require mid-level providers to identify their Supervising Provider on prescriptions they send.
 Previously, DrFirst managed the list of Supervising Providers and assigned a Supervising Provider to each prescription as required.

 With OP's proprietary ePrescribing system, when an OP 14 user creates a prescription, the Supervisor field in the Prescription Writer window starts out blank.
 The prescriber can select a Supervising Provider from the Supervisor dropdown list if necessary.
 If the user selects a Supervising Provider, OP 14 remembers the selection and automatically populates the user's next prescription with the same Supervising Provider.
 If the user doesn't select a Supervising Provider, OP 14 remembers that selection and leaves the field blank the next time the user creates a prescription.

 In some practices, however, Supervising Provider(s) may change frequently.
 To simplify the creating of prescriptions, OP's proprietary ePrescribing system offers a new administrative setting that requires the prescriber to revalidate the Supervising Provider once on a daily basis.
 After revalidating the Supervising Provider initially, the system remembers the last Supervising Provider the user selected and automatically populates the Supervisor field in the Prescription Writer window with that selection for the remainder of that day.
 You can still change the Supervisor at any point throughout the day.

 The checkbox labeled, 'Must revalidate ERX supervisor on a daily basis' must be selected to force a prescriber to select the Supervising Provider at the start of each day.